 Contains naturally occurring calcium, magnesium, phosphorus, potassium, trace minerals, carbohydrates, lipids, proteins (including all ten essential amino acids), monosaccharides (including all considered essential), and superoxide dismutase as found in enzymatically processed Saccharomyces cerevisiae, acerola cherry, mixed citrus fruits, carrots, broccoli, cabbage, rice, and aloe vera extracts–all the nutrients shown above are contained in these foods.
 Unlike many so-called “natural” vitamin formulas, Food Vitamin-Mineral is a food vitamins (and not a synthetic isolate) contains no synthetic USP nutrients, but only contains foods, food complexes, and food concentrates.
 Studies indicate that Food nutrients ARE better than isolated USP nutrients and MAY BE better absorbed, retained, and utilized than USP nutrients.

-Suggested use: 1-3 tablets per day or as recommended by your health care professional.
+Suggested use: Serving size or as recommended by your health care professional.
 Adjust usage according to nutritional lifestyle requirements.

 Vitamin-Mineral™ is a 100% vegetarian FOOD supplement that is the best multi-vitamin, multi-mineral product available anywhere.

 Unlike some other claimed “ WHOLE FOOD” multi-formulas, it does not contain ANY isolate USP nutrients.
 270 Tablets – $89.98

 Gluco-Sugar-Balance™ is a 100% vegetarian FOOD intended to help support a healthy balance of glucose in the body.
 It contains minerals, such as Chromium GTF and vanadium, as well as herbs to nutritionally support the body’s blood sugar systems.